ktunkiewicz/webpack-extract-translation-keys-regex/README.md

 Specifies which group block from `functionPattern` contains the translation key.
 This can be integer or array of integers.

-If multiple indexes are provided - the first group which returns a value will be used.
+If multiple indexes are provided - the first group which returns a **nonempty** value will be used.
 At least one group must return value unless plugin will throw an error.

 #### - `moduleFilter`